Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 ![CreateAgency02](./images/006_CreateAgency_02.png)
 4. Create the `hfa_terraform` role by the following policy content to allow Terraform to create IAM resources in `Centralized IAM Account` and switch role to other accounts.

-:warning: Need to change the `Resource` element of the second statement with the bucket you create in [Create a OBS bucket for terraform state storage](#create-a-obs-bucket-for-terraform-state-storage)
+:warning: Need to change the `Resource` element of the second and third statement with the bucket you create in [Create a OBS bucket for terraform state storage](#create-a-obs-bucket-for-terraform-state-storage)
 ```
 {
     "Statement": [